turingschool/curriculum/tutorials/models/validations.markdown

 end
 ```

-Call the `validate` method with a symbol specifying the instance method to be called.
-When a record is saved, that method will be called.
 Rails will not respect the return value of that method, it determines pass/fail based on whether any error messages were added to the object.

 Do any inspections/calculations/verifications you want in the called method and make the validation to fail by calling `errors.add(:base, message)`.
 If no errors are added, the validation passes.